Map Rust vector iteration to assembly

 }

-Looking at the code for increment_example we can see that the generated assembly code is a lot simpler than that for increment_by function.
-We also see that there is no call to increment_by, the relevant code from the function has been inlined into increment_example.
+Looking at the code for increment_example, we can see that the generated assembly code is much simpler than that for the increment_by function.
+We also see that there is no call to increment_by; the relevant code from the function has been inlined into increment_example.
 We are seeing a lot of compiler optimizations at work here.

 Also, note that the assembly code for increment_example calls __rust_alloc for allocating the vector data on the heap.
 If the memory allocation fails, the function throws an exception using the ud2 instruction.